upstream-se/guidebook-draft/docs/foundations/discipline/definition/index.md

 **Upstream** concerns the epistemic governance of the commitments that normatively orient and constrain that realization.

-The distinction is not hierarchical and not oppositional.
+The distinction is not hierarchical and not oppositional:

 - Downstream governs activity and artifact production.
-- Upstream governs the commitments that define and constrain those activities and artifacts.
+Upstream governs the commitments that define and constrain those activities and artifacts.

 - Downstream operates within initiative horizons.
-- Upstream spans discontinuities.
+Upstream spans discontinuities.

 - Downstream optimizes execution.
-- Upstream preserves meaning.
+Upstream preserves meaning.

 Execution without epistemic stewardship leads to drift.
 Epistemic articulation without realization remains inert.